xicaz/gjam-app/README.md

 - Listing Screen
 - Detail Screen
 - Have working generic controller actions for full-CRUD using Express, Mongoose, and MongoDB.
-- Be styled with CSS.
+- CSS styling.
-- Use flexbox or/and CSS Grid.
+- Use flexbox and/or CSS Grid.
-- Implement responsive design on 2 screen sizes
+- Implement responsive design on 2 screen sizes (desktop and mobile)
 - Deploy the fully functional front-end via Netlify.
 - Deploy the back-end via Heroku.
 - Deploy the MongoDB database on MongoDB Atlas.

 #### PostMVP

+- Implement a shopping cart so users can store items for one purchase

 ## Project Schedule